-You will have then have 145 minutes left.
+There will then be a further 145 minutes left.
 There are 2 time management strategies you can consider.

 Strategy 1: equal time per question

 Strategy 2: two pass approach

-In this strategy, you will go through the entire exam paper twice.
-The first time through you will answer the easy questions and you will fill in your answer sheet with these answers.
+Starting at the beginning go through the entire exam paper twice.
+The first time through you will answer the easy questions and you will fill in your answer sheet with those answers.
 “Easy” questions might be the ones which take little time to answer, or the ones which you are confident that you know the answer for.

 Skip any questions which you think are too difficult or take a lot of time to read.